CedricGuillemet/Imogen/bin/Documentation/ImogenUserDocumentation.md

 Category : Generator
 ### Description
-This is a super node. believe me!
+Renders an hexagon.
+This node is deprecated.
+Use the NGon node instead.
 ### Parameters
 No parameter for this node.